manr/tide-file-upload/README.md

-# file-eater-rs
+# tide-file-upload

-A simple app to learn Tide.
+A simple app to learn file upload/download with Tide.